The Rolled Oyster, Louisville's Oddball Bar Snack, Is Tumbling Off Menus

 And according to Don Webster, a regional aquaculture specialist with the University of Maryland extension, oyster prices have only continued to rise since then.

 "In the Chesapeake and the mid-Atlantic, we had a couple of diseases that moved in that affected oysters," Webster says.
-"That dropped the harvest down now from what was about a 2.5 million bushel harvest — now we're about ten percent of that."
+"That dropped the harvest down now from what was about a 2.5 million bushel harvest — now we're about 10 percent of that."

 That loss of supply has driven the cost up.

-Last year, oysters were $40-$45 dollars a bushel — which, when you factor in additional transportation costs and processing, explains why local restaurants' profits on the dish are dipping.
+Last year, oysters were $40-$45 a bushel — which, when you factor in additional transportation costs and processing, explains why local restaurants' profits on the dish are dipping.
 While a diner might drop $2 on a raw oyster, the humble fried rolled oyster doesn't command the same prices.

 But, Webster says, with new conservation efforts and an increase in domestic aquaculture, he hopes within the decade oyster prices will settle.